Jarvis-Consulting-Group/jarvis_data_eng-drkcn94/README.md

 ## Miscellaneous
-- I have been playing and training for Badminton for over a decade for enjoyment, always looking to improve on how I play
+- I have been playing and training for badminton for over a decade for enjoyment, always looking to improve on how I play
-- I love reading about the next destination to travel to
+- I love reading about my next potential travel destination
 - Growing up with a Dad that loved building computers, I got into it as well and always look into the latest consumer computer technology and building custom PCs for friends and myself